 At 12:45, two formations, totaling 54 planes, approached the airfield from the north.
 When bombs began exploding on the runways, the tankers knew that planes were Japanese.
 Being that their tanks could not fight planes, they watched as the Japanese destroyed the Army Air Corps.

-During his time on Bataan, Everett was assigned to C and A Companies.
+During his time on Bataan, Everett was assigned to C and A Companies, 192nd.
 Everett spent the next four months fighting the long, slow delaying action against the Japanese.
-In January 1942, Everett was the commanding officer of a platoon of tanks at Baliuag.
+In January 1942, he was the commanding officer of a platoon of tanks at Baliuag.
 He was sent south to find a bridge or crossing across the river.
-He never did find a crossing, and Lt.
+He never did find a crossing and 1st.
+Lt.
 William Gentry went looking for him the next day to find out where he was.
 He and the other men continued to fight without food or the hope of being relieved.

 On February 2, 1942, while assigned to C Company, in the area of the Agloloma and Anyasas Rivers.
 Everett received the Purple Heart after receiving wounds in an engagement against the Japanese.